-Gulfport leases office space in Oklahoma City, Oklahoma under a lease covering approximately 12,035 square feet.
-The monthly rent is approximately \$18,000.
-The Company recently entered into an agreement to purchase the office building it occupies.
+Gulfport recently purchased the office building in Oklahoma City, Oklahoma in which it had been leasing approximately 12,035 square feet at a monthly rent of approximately \$18,000.
 The building contains approximately 24,823 total rentable square feet.
-Assuming the purchase is consummated, immediately upon the closing the Company will have access to an additional 3,000 square feet with the unused space to be leased for approximately 12 months by the existing tenant/owner.
+Upon the closing, the Company had access to an additional 3,000 square feet of space and the balance of the space was leased for 12 months by the previous owner.
 At the end of the twelve-month period, the Company will either occupy or sub-lease any unused space.
-The Company is in the process of securing possible financing related to the building purchase.
+The purchase price was \$3.7 million, of which approximately \$300,000 was paid in cash at closing.
 The effect on the Company's liquidity is expected to be minimal, as debt service costs are projected to be covered by the rental income generated.

-The Company intends to use cash flows from operations and the net proceeds from this rights offering to meet its capital expenditure, debt repayment and other financial obliqations during 2004.
+The Company intends to use cash flows from operations and the net proceeds from this rights offering to meet its capital expenditure, debt repayment and other financial obligations during 2004.